bkero/es4/builtins/ReadMe.txt

     value provided the class or its base classes do not define a property of that name.
   * "prototype function" implies DontEnum

+Open questions:

+  * can an intrinsic method be extracted?
+If so, all of the intrinsics in the library need this:T annotations.

 Style: